QOGE/SAOGEN/README.md

 All development remains abstract and experimental — no production systems, no deployed products, no promised timelines or milestones.

-## SAOGE Token (Experimental Governance Token)
+## SAOGEN Token (Experimental Governance Token)
 ![description](files/images/saogen_logo250x250.png)

-The SAOGE token is an experimental utility/governance token minted on Solana, with each token conceptually tied to 10 PoW-mined QOGE coins for computational backing.
+The SAOGEN token is an experimental utility/governance token minted on Solana, with each token conceptually tied to 10 PoW-mined QOGE coins for computational backing.

 Token holders **may** participate in:
 - Decentralized governance decisions (voting on proposals within the experimental framework)